 Also of interest is that Llano has more people living here who work in computers and math than 95% of the places in the US.

-Being a small city, Llano does not have a public transit system used by locals to get to and from work.
+Llano is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Llano in 2010 was $22,230, which is middle income relative to Texas and the nation.
-This equates to an annual income of $88,920 for a family of four.
+The per capita income in Llano in 2018 was $26,969, which is middle income relative to Texas, and lower middle income relative to the rest of the US.
+This equates to an annual income of $107,876 for a family of four.
 However, Llano contains both very wealthy and poor people as well.

 The most common language spoken in Llano is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Italian.